 PRINCIPLES FOR THE SUMMIT

-The ECOCITY Summit 2017 will operate under the following principles:
+The ECOCITY World Summit 2017 operated under the following principles:

 The Summit should be organised with deep awareness of ecological consequences of running a major international gathering:

 - With the conference venue chosen for its resource-use minimisation, including energy-efficient lighting and renewable energy-sourcing;